mlin2024/Doodl.e/README.md

 * [ ] User can log in to/log out from their account
 * [ ] User can view global warming data in chart form
 * [ ] User can view global warming data in graph form
-* [ ] User can use a toggle button to toggle between data views
+* [ ] User can use tabs to toggle between data views
 * [ ] User can use a dropdown menu to choose the variables and ranges displayed
 * [ ] User can use a dropdown menu to choose what location (including their own location) to view data from
 * [ ] User can view current news stories related to global warming